Movement Guide

 Migrant Mother: documentary urgency is inseparable from framing choice, caption history, and later political use.

-How to read a photograph after AI, cropping, and platform recirculation
+How to read a photograph now

 • Check caption, date, source, and publication venue before trusting interpretation.